 If you don't know how to check your pulse, ask a health professional to show you how to do this.
 There are plenty of online videos which demonstrate how to check one's pulse, but these are of variable quality.

 Suitable activities for 'moderate intensity activity' include brisk walking, jogging, light running, cycling, and swimming.
 However, these activities are not exclusive, and there are many more activities which provide 'moderate intensity activity'.

 Fun is a good thing in itself, but it's also good for mental health and physical health.
-It may be difficult to have fun due to stress, relationship problems, financial problems, and employment problems.
-It may be difficult to have fun because of circumstances - for example, the COVID-19 pandemic.
+It may be difficult to have fun due to stress, relationship problems, financial problems, employment problems, environmental problems, global problems, and more.
 If we can make time for fun, we'll benefit from this.
 Fun activities are personal - whatever you enjoy,

 It's been shown that compared to social isolation, social connection improves mental health and wellbeing.
 It may reduce the risk of heart disease.
 'Social connection' is about relationships and interactions with family and friends.